zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/installing-liferay-dxp-on-premises/04-connecting-a-database.md

 ## Next steps

 Once the database connection has been configured - either through the [use of the Setup Wizard](./05-using-the-setup-wizard.md) or through the creation of a `.properties` file - the application server may be started.
-See the [Installation Overview](./02-installation-overview.md) for more information.
+See the [Installing a Liferay DXP Tomcat Bundle](./installing-a-liferay-dxp-tomcat-bundle.md) for more information.